Theta-Limited/OpenAthenaIOS/README.md

 its camera's orientation are automatically extracted from the image metadata.

-After loading a GeoTIFF DEM, use the "🖼" button to select a drone image containing the necessary metadata:

 <img width="586" alt="OpenAthena™ iOS Image Selection demo using
 DJI_0419.JPG" style="border:1px solid black" src="./OpenAthenaIOS/examples/oa-select-drone-image.png">

+After loading a drone image, OpenAthena will search through its cache for an appropriate elevation map.
+If one is not found, OpenAthena will offer to download one for you.

 ## Calculate a target 🧮 🎯: